6 Seasonal Delights to Try While Visiting York in Autumn

 That's Yorkshire Curd Tart.

 This humble dessert combines fresh curd cheese with butter, eggs, sugar, and currants, all baked in a sweet pastry case.
-The addition of nutmeg gives it that distinctive autumn warmth that perfectly matches the season.
+The addition of nutmeg gives it that distinctive autumn warmth that matches the season.

 Why it's an autumn must-try: